-I can highly recommend this lens for almost any wide-angle photography enthusiast.
+I can highly recommend this lens to almost any wide-angle photography enthusiast.

 This is a trendy ultra-wide-angle lens for Real estate photographers.

-It is a first f 2.8 aperture throughout its tiny to make many stills photographers like this lens because it has a reputation for being pretty sharp.
+It is a first f 2.8 aperture throughout tiny makes many stills photographers like this lens because it has a reputation for being pretty sharp.

-This lens is really nicely made.
-It’s pretty heavy, and it feels like a lot of it is made of metal.
+This lens is nicely made.
+It’s heavy and feels like a lot of it is made of metal.

-It feels really sturdy.
-The zooming is really nice and smooth.
+It feels sturdy.
+The zooming is lovely and smooth.

-This lens is designed for crop sensor cameras, which means it’ll work on most digital SLR cameras with APS c sensors.
+This lens is designed for crop sensor cameras, which will work on most digital SLR cameras with APS c sensors.

-This lens is fantastic to use in any indoor space, from bedrooms to cathedrals; this is fairly good.
+This lens is fantastic to use in any indoor space, from bedrooms to cathedrals; this is pretty good.

-What’s not so good, Is this term chromatic aberration.
+What’s not so good, Is the term chromatic aberration.

-But apart from that, the picture quality remains fairly sharp, and at least chromatic aberration can be sorted out in the editing.
+But apart from that, the picture quality remains pretty sharp, and at least chromatic aberration can be sorted out in the editing.

 So overall, it’s a good performance that zooms into 16 millimeters.

-Tokina lenses are notorious for this; in a very key performance in terms of distortion at 11 millimeters, you can see some barrel distortion, but it’s not tremendously bad to zoom into 16 millimeters.
+Tokina lenses are notorious for this; in a crucial performance in terms of distortion at 11 millimeters, you can see some barrel distortion, but it’s not tremendously bad to zoom into 16 millimeters.

 So, overall, the image quality is good.

-The only major issue I had was with the quality of the background blur.
+The only major issue I had was the quality of the background blur.

-This isn’t really a big deal for an ultra-wide-angle lens, as their business does not really give you blurry backgrounds.
+This isn’t a big deal for an ultra-wide-angle lens, as their business does not give you blurry backgrounds.

 The Tokina 11-16 millimeter is an APS c lens, but it will fit onto a full-frame camera.
 If you upgrade to a full-frame camera, you’ll have an ultra-wide-angle lens ready to go for fun.

-I like this lens a lot, and I’ve managed to get some great pictures with it.
-It’s a great little ultra-wide lens, especially if you’re a real estate photographer.
+I like this lens, and I’ve got some great pictures.
+It’s a tremendous little ultra-wide lens, especially if you’re a real estate photographer.

-Tokina on an interesting lens manufacturer and their designs tend to be quite idiosyncratic.
+Tokina on an interesting lens manufacturer and their designs tend to be quite distinctive.

 Their lenses tend to have fantastic build quality.
 Tend to be very sharp and yet also have issues with chromatic aberration.